FilipMachinia/RSS/README.md

 # Rss
 Small RSS feed project.
-It allows to add, filter and display rss.
+It allows to add, filter, hide and display rss.

 Responsive design looks good on desktops, laptops and tablets.
 Mobile view needs a bit more work.